ffund/intro-ml-tss21/notes/10-gpu.md

 docker exec -it $(docker ps -q) jupyter server list
 </pre>

-In the output of the command above, look for your server's token:
+In the output of the command above, look for your server's token, e.g.:

 <pre>
 Currently running servers: